FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/application.rst

 .. centered:: Figure 14.12‑14 FR device information configuration interface

-3)After successfully configuring the device information, select the configured force sensor and click the "Activate" button to activate the force sensor.
+3) After successfully configuring the device information, select the configured force sensor and click the "Activate" button to activate the force sensor.
 After successful activation, click the "Zero Point Correction" button to clear the force sensor and view the table data;

 .. image:: application/031.png
    :width: 4in